 Students leave the course with very different ideas of what they’d like to do next.
 We offer MAKE students a selection of opportunities after the course finishes.
 What we can offer includes mentoring, coaching, workspace, workshops and group meet-ups and in exchange we ask for you to do some volunteering for Edventure.

-What students said
+What past MAKE students say

 I’ve been able to apply skills I already had to the group challenge which has made me more aware of what I have to offer.
 I’ve enjoyed getting stuck in and making stuff with my hands in such a supportive and fun environment.